 The western slender glass lizard is a snakelike lizard that is long, slender, and legless.
-Its ground color is normally gray, tan, or brown, with black stripes on the back and sides.
+Its ground color is gray, tan, or brown, with black stripes on the back and sides.
 Narrow dark stripes located below the lateral (side) groove are prominent on juveniles and subadults but become faded once adulthood is reached.
-The dorsal (top/back) stripe normally changes into a series of dark spots or dark crossbands as the lizard matures.
+The stripe that runs along the back normally changes into a series of dark spots or crossbands as the lizard matures.
 The belly is white, and the underside of the tail normally has dark stripes.

-Although glass lizards superficially resemble snakes and are sometimes called "glass snakes," they do have some notable differences from true snakes.
+Although glass lizards look like snakes and are sometimes called "glass snakes," there are quick ways to tell them from true snakes.
 The eyes are protected by movable eyelids; there is an ear opening on either side of the head; and a lateral (side) groove runs down the entire length of the body.
 Snakes have none of these characteristics.
 About two-thirds of the total length of this species is its long tail (unless the tail has been broken off and is being regenerated).

 Similar species: Being legless, the western slender glass lizard is most likely to be confused with snakes, such as the lined snake, red-bellied snake, and gartersnakes, which can also be tan or brownish and have lengthwise stripes.
 Note the lizard's eyelids, ear openings, and lateral groove to help you distinguish it from snakes.

 Adult total length: 22 to 46 inches.
-The western slender glass lizard is Missouri’s longest species of lizard.
+The western slender glass lizard is Missouri’s longest lizard.

 Presumed statewide, except for the southeastern portions of the state.
 Most common in counties with former prairie and savanna habitat.